mikolmogorov/ig-corrector/README.md

 Reads should be obtained by 454 amplicon sequencing protocol with 2-side reading.
 They are expected to fully cover amplicons (immunoglobuline regions).
-Also, piplne relies on CDR3 region extracion, so some markers for this extracion should be provided (see below).
+Also, pipelne relies on CDR3 region extracion, so some markers for this extracion should be provided (see below).